PG School Board purchases land for future school

 The district will apply this fall for state partnership money to help with the cost of a new school, with any money most likely to come during the 2025-27 funding cycle, according to Kellogg.

+According to the proposed resolution, the School Board intends to fund the district's share of the cost for a new school through voter approval on a bond or tax measure.

+If the district builds a new school, the board will have to go to the community for support, Campbell said.

-County property records show that the 20 acres were purchased by Sundown Construction LLC in May 2021 for an estimated $450,000.
-Parkwood Estates became the property owner in August 2021, but an estimated sale is unavailable.
+County property records show the 20 acres on Parks Street was purchased by Sundown Construction LLC in May 2021 for an estimated $450,000.
+Parkwood Estates became the property owner in August 2021 but the county website does not have any information on an estimate sale price.

+The land has been discussed for residential development in meetings with Prairie Grove Planning Commission for more than 1 1/2 years.
+The latest concept approved by the commission for Parkwood Estates proposed eight single-family lots and 41 townhouse lots (a total of 82 townhouses) for the 20 acres.